NBA on CBS: 1981

 The 1980–1981 season was arguably the rock bottom point of the tape delay era for CBS.
-CBS aired four of the six Finals games on tape delay and six of nine during the Conference Finals.
-Just like the previous year, CBS scheduled Games 3 and 4 of the NBA Finals without an off-day to avoid yet another tape delayed game.
+CBS aired four of the six Finals games on tape delay and six of nine during the Conference finals.
+Just like the previous year, CBS scheduled Games 3 and 4 of the NBA Finals without an off-day to avoid yet another tape-delayed game.
 CBS wanted the Pacific teams to advance in the playoffs so that they could show live games at 11:30 p.m. on the Eastern U.S.; however, the Los Angeles Lakers and Portland Trail Blazers were upset in Round 1, while the Phoenix Suns were upset in Round 2.
-This left two teams located in the Central Time Zone, the Houston Rockets and Kansas City Kings (both with 40-42 regular season records), to play in the Western Conference Finals.
+This left two teams located in the Central Time Zone, the Houston Rockets and Kansas City Kings (both with 40–42 regular season records), to play in the Western Conference finals.

 Later years

 The NBA responded to CBS' actions by returning to a schedule that started later – usually the last weekend in October – and ended in mid-to-late-April, resulting in the NBA Finals ending after sweeps.
-In the 1979–1980 and 1980–1981 seasons, the NBA had experimented with ending the regular season at the end of March, thereby ensuring that the Finals were played in early-to-mid-May; starting with the 1981–1982 season, a late April regular-season finale was held, resulting in the finals starting in late May and stretching into June (for example, while the 1980 Finals were slated for May 4 to 18 if they went seven games, and the 1981 Finals for May 5–17, the 1982 Finals were scheduled for May 27 to June 10).
+In the 1979–1980 and 1980–1981 seasons, the NBA had experimented with ending the regular season at the end of March, thereby ensuring that the Finals were played in early to mid May; starting with the 1981–1982 season, a late April regular-season finale was held, resulting in the finals starting in late May and stretching into June (for example, while the 1980 Finals were slated for May 4 to 18 if they went seven games, and the 1981 Finals for May 5–17, the 1982 Finals were scheduled for May 27 to June 10).

 While CBS would stop tape delaying its game broadcasts after the 1981 NBA Finals, many first-round playoff games were not nationally televised (and would not become so until 1995).
 During this era, CBS typically provided regional coverage of two games in a late Sunday afternoon time slot during the first three weekends of the playoffs.
-In 1986, CBS provided regional coverage of the Eastern Conferences Finals and Western Conference Finals games on May 18.
-This would be the last time that any NBA Conference Finals game was not nationally televised.
+In 1986, CBS provided regional coverage of the Eastern Conference Finals and Western Conference finals games on May 18.
+This would be the last time that any NBA Conference finals game was not nationally televised.

 During the 1980s, CBS showed a mixture of NBA and college basketball games during the regular season.
 Each March, CBS would essentially suspend its NBA coverage during the NCAA men's basketball tournament.
 CBS typically showed a few regular season NBA games in the weeks after the NFL season ended, before March Madness and several weekends leading into the playoffs.